CRACKGROWTH

 Whereby:

-C = material characteristic for the unit system used in winLIFE N mm-3/2
+C = material property value for the unit system Nmm-3/2

-If C is given for the unit system MPa m1/2 you must multiply C with the factor 0,031623m to get in in the unit system which winLIFE uses.
+If C is given for the unit MPa m1/2, C must be multiplied by the factor 0.031623m to be able to calculate in the unit system of winLIFE.

 m = slope [1]

-ΔΚth= limit below which there is no crack Propagation [Nmm-3/2]
+ΔΚth= limit below which no crack propagation occurs [Nmm-3/2]

-If is given in the unit MPa m1/2 you must multiply this value with 31,623 to get the unit Nmm-3/2 which is used in winLIFE.
+If is given in the unit MPa m1/2, this value must be multiplied by 31,623 to obtain the unit Nmm-3/2.

-ΔΚC= limit above which the crack propagation is instable [Nmm-3/2]
+ΔΚC= above which unstable crack propagation occurs [Nmm-3/2]

-If is given in the unit MPa m1/2 you must multiply this value with 31,623 to get the unit Nmm-3/2 which is used in winLIFE.
+If is given in the unit MPa m1/2, this value must be multiplied by 31,623 to obtain the unit Nmm-3/2 .

 Whereby: